Random-Guyz/VB.NET_Project/README.md

 # VB.NET Student Management Project

 ## Overview
-This is a collaborative student management college project developed in VB.NET by a team of 6 enthusiastic developers.
+This is a collaborative student management college project developed in VB.NET by a team of 6 enthusiastic developers lead by [Shaikh Moin](https://github.com/Skmoin5502) .
 The project includes a user-friendly interface, CRUD (Create, Read, Update, Delete) operations, and a connection to a database.
 The front-end design was crafted by "[Kaif Shariff](https://github.com/Kaif-Shariff)," and the development and programming were carried out by our dedicated team members.

 ## Key Features
 - **User-Friendly Interface**: The project boasts an intuitive and visually appealing user interface, ensuring ease of use for both students and administrators.